rstudio-conf-2022/wtf-rstats/README.md

 Jenny is a software engineer at RStudio, on the tidyverse team.
 She is a recovering biostatistician who takes special delight in eliminating the small agonies of data analysis.
 Jenny is the maintainer of many R packages, in the areas of data import, web APIs, Git/GitHub, and package development.
 She has been working in R/S for over 20 years and is a member of the R Foundation.
 Prior to joining RStudio, she was a professor of statistics at the University of British Columbia.

 David Aja is a Solutions Engineer at RStudio.
+He helps data scientists and IT communicate about their needs.
+Before joining RStudio, he worked as a data scientist in the public sector.

 -----